Anassatti/Building-Test-Automation-Framework-Using-Machine-Learning/README.md

 ****Phase two****

-This phase I will built a deep learning solution for bugs detection as I mentioned in my introduction, aslo I integration this solution in my **RegressVisual Tool**
+In this phase I will build a deep learning solution for bugs detection as I mentioned in my introduction, and aslo I will integrate this solution in my **RegressVisual Tool**